GLOBAL MARKETS-Yen, bond yields rise as Bank of Japan action underwhelms

 1.53 percent,

-now down more than 20 percent from this year's peak in June on
+with the U.S. benchmark now down more than 20 percent from this

 and were last down 0.9 percent at $40.77.
 Brent crude